jikki-san/git-intro/README.md

   * It should be titled with your name firstName_lastName.txt and should include:
     * Your year and major
     * Your favorite programming language/s
+* Make sure you send a pull request back to this repo, that's the most important part!